Microchip-MPLAB-Harmony/quick_docs/source/basic/create_hello_world_sam_mcus/readme.md

 6. Click **Next**.
 7. Under the **Name and Location** section, enter the following details:
     - Location: Indicates the path to the root folder of the new project.
 All project files will be placed in this folder.
-The project location can be any valid path, for example: *C:\Users\HarmonyProjects\tech_brief*.
+The project location can be any valid path, for example: *C:/Users/HarmonyProjects/tech_brief*.
     - Folder: Indicates the name of the MPLAB X IDE folder.
 Enter hello_world to create a hello_world.X folder.
     - Name: Enter name of the project as *hello_world_sam_d21_xpro*.
 This name will be displayed in the